If you're using Firefox, some parts of this site may look odd. Thanks for your patience while I wait for a plug-in update.

 Source: Columbia University biology department, Writing a Scientific Research Article

-▶ What you can do
+What you can do

 • Don’t worry about this when you’re writing your draft.

-☑ Use short sentences
+3. Write short sentences

-The Columbia guide says: “A sentence made of more than 40 words should probably be rewritten as two sentences.”
+Plain language proponents suggest that sentences should be no more than 15 to 20 words long.2 And the Columbia guide says: “A sentence made of more than 40 words should probably be rewritten as two sentences.”

-For the writer, you’re more likely to get lost and make mistakes if you try to write long, complex sentences.
+As a writer, you’re more likely to get lost and make mistakes if you try to write long, complex sentences.
 Keep it simple for yourself and stick to short sentences.3

 For the reader, it’s easier to process short sentences that are to the point than long, complicated, meandering ones.

-▶ What you can do
+What you can do

-• Stick to one idea per sentence when writing
+• Express one idea per sentence.

-• Look for wordier phrases (like the ones listed above) and replace with concise words
+• Look for wordier phrases (like the ones listed above) and replace with concise words.

 • Use the active voice.
-It’s more direct and can help cut down wordiness
+It’s more direct and can help cut down wordiness.

 The active voice can often help shorten sentences: